The city that never sleeps.

 The city of solid concrete and never-ending traffic, of bright lights and dark alleyways.

-The perfect place to get raped or witness your first murder.
+The perfect place to get mugged, kidnapped or witness your first murder.

 I must have blacked out for a second because when I came to, another gunshot sent my ears ringing, followed by a deafening silence.